Hyardaowyn/softwareconviction/content/posts/effect-of-memory-on-aws-lambda-network-throughput.md

 Let's say 2 to 3 seconds tops.
 Carefully examining the metrics, I noticed that a duration of 50 seconds was not exactly exceptional.
 Something was definitely going on here.

-Since the documentation on network throughput speeds of lambda is rather limited.
+The documentation on network throughput speeds of lambda is unfortunately rather limited.
 This [blogpost](https://aws.amazon.com/blogs/compute/operating-lambda-performance-optimization-part-2/), briefly mentions
 > Generally, CPU-bound Lambda functions see the most benefit when memory increases, whereas network-bound see the least..

-But most documentation is focussed on the relation between Lambda memory and CPU.
+But Most documentation however, is focussed on the relation between Lambda memory and CPU.
 Not a promising start...
 but the network throughput seemed so low that increasing the memory was worth a shot.
 Increasing the memory from `256 MB` to `5120 MB` and immediately resulted in a severe drop of Lambda duration.